-That September morning a jet roared above the East Village.
+That morning a jet roared above the East Village.
 I opened my eyes.
 Lots of planes and helicopters flew over Manhattan.
-None this low or fast or loud.
-Thirty seconds later the windows shook with a muffled thud more a boom than a crash.
-It wasn’t too far away from East 10th Street either.
+None of them ever this low or fast or loud.
+Thirty seconds later my apartment windows shook with a muffled thud that sounded more a boom than a crash.

-The screaming children in the alley day-care center buried any clues as to its origin and I dressed for breakfast at the Veselka diner.
+The children in the alley day-care center screamed in the playground.
+They was no quiet in any of them and I dressed for breakfast at the Veselka diner on 2nd Avenue.

 The telephone rang in the living room.

 It could only be my Thai ex-girlfriend wanting money.

 Mem didn't deserve a single baht after leaving me for a young Italian tourist and an angry curse boiling in my head was better left unsaid and I left the apartment without answering the phone.